 The 2022-2023 FAFSA Opened on October 1st, 2021

 Learn more about Tuition and Financial Aid at Brandeis.
 Based on this information, how does Brandeis sound?
-Remember, the best school for one person may be a terrible fit for someone else!
+Remember, the best school for one person may not be the right school for another!
 So ask yourself: Is Brandeis a good school for you?

 If Brandeis University seems like a school you want to apply to, click the heart button to save it to your college list.